Breaking a Lease in Pittsburgh, Pennsylvania- Know the Laws

 Your tenant may also be able to use an early termination clause to terminate their lease agreement.
 If you provide one, make sure to make it as detailed as possible.

-State, for example, the notice requirements and the penalty fee the tenant must pay if they want to use the early termination clause.
+State, for example, the warning requirements and the penalty fee the tenant must pay if they want to use the early termination clause.

 lease laws in Pittsburgh, PA